 The students will be able to determine why Hydrology is necessary by knowing about the basic definitions, historical development and scopes of Hydrology, Hydrologic Cycle and the Global water Budget.
 They will have some preliminary ideas about Hydrologic System model, Hydrologic model classification and Black Box model.
 The students will be able to determine how the atmosphere behaves and precipitation occurs by having knowledge of evaporation, transpiration, evapotranspiration.
 They will learn about methods of precipitation measurements and other meteorological observations and will be able to determine the effect of altitude and temperature on various forms of precipitation.
 They will know how infiltration and redistribution of water in the ground occur, the importance of vadose zone, soil moisture and ground water in hydrologic cycle, relation between rainfall and runoff, source of stream flow, excess rainfall and direct runoff.
-They will be able to apply the unit hydrograph and using it to analyze rainfall-runoff relation.
+They will be able to solve various types of rainfall-runoff problems using infiltration equation, SCS method and Φ index method.
+The students will be capable of drawing hydrograph and using it to analyze rainfall-runoff relation.
 They will be able to apply the unit hydrograph and the synthesized unit hydrograph theory in various real life problems.